kainino0x/cis565-2015-webgl-deferred-shading/README.md

 ### Starter Code Tour

-You'll be working in `js/render.js` using raw WebGL.
+You'll be working in `deferredSetup.js` and `deferredRender.js` using raw WebGL.
 While there is Three.js code in the project for other purposes, you probably won't find it useful for implementing your pipeline.

 It's highly recommended that you use the browser debugger to inspect variables to get familiar with the code.
 At any point, you can `console.log(some_var);`